 NJBPU Approves New Rockland Electric Company Rates

-Rockland Electric Company is an electric utility serving approximately 72,000 customers in parts of northern Bergen and Passaic counties and small sections of Sussex County in New Jersey.
-Rockland Electric is a wholly owned subsidiary of Orange and Rockland Utilities, Inc., which in turn is owned by Consolidated Edison, Inc.
+Rockland Electric Company is an electric utility that serves 73,000 customers in parts of Bergen, Passaic and Sussex County in New Jersey.
+Rockland Electric is a wholly owned subsidiary of Orange and Rockland Utilities, Inc., which is owned by Consolidated Edison, Inc.

 Was this information helpful?